 – The last step is to fold over the top of the bandana and sew a straight line.
 This should create a pocket for you to insert the dowel.
 (You may need to cut the dowel if it’s not the right size.)
 You can also add some ribbon to each side for more visual interest.

 Needle & thread, hot glue or safety pins

-If you still have not achieved the look you are seeking, keep playing with the fabric.
-You can make accordion folds at the top of each piece of fabric and sew down the edges if you’d like.
-You can also use safety pins or hot glue to keep the accordion folds in place.
+– If you don’t achieve the look you’re seeking, keep playing with the fabric.
+For example, you can make accordion folds at the top of each piece of fabric and sew down the edges.
+Or you can also use safety pins or hot glue to keep the folds in place.